- St Malo

-The Bretons maintained an independent state until the 16th century in this northwest corner of France, which also helped to ensure the survival of their unique heritage and traditions.
+The Bretons maintained an independent state until the 16th century in this northwest corner of France, which helped to ensure the survival of their unique heritage and traditions.
 Brittany protrudes into the Atlantic with a beautiful, irregular coastline featuring inlets, cliffs, offshore islands and stretches of white, sandy beach.
 It is the coastline that has made Brittany the most popular summer holiday destination in France, next to the Côte d'Azur, for both French and foreign visitors.
 The coast is liberally sprinkled with resorts and campsites, and always full during the summer season.

 Become our Brittany Travel Expert

 We are looking for contributors for our Brittany travel guide.
 If you are a local, a regular traveller to Brittany or a travel professional with time to contribute and answer occasional forum questions, please contact us.